-- A total of 73 percent of all crashes occur along municipal streets and roads.
-Just fewer than 60 percent of fatalities and major injuries occur on these roads. - Secondary roads see only 4.1 percent of all crashes but are the location of 15 percent of all major injuries and fatalities.
-Crashes on rural roads are very unlikely, but when they do occur, they are 4.5 times more likely to result in a major injury or even a fatality.
+- A total of 74 percent of all bicycle-related crashes occur along municipal streets and roads.
+Just fewer than 71 percent of combined bicycle-related fatal and serious injury crashes occur on these roads. - Secondary roads see only 5.3 percent of all bicycle-related crashes but are the location of 14.5 percent of all major bicycle-related fatal and serious injury crashes.
+Crashes on rural roads are very unlikely, but when they do occur, they are 3.7 times more likely to result in a major injury or even a fatality.